mythaxis/mythaxis.github.io/content/issue-23/Experimental Diet.md

 its a good life, ha ha.
 Doggie is whinning.
 Thats a god boy.
 Ha ha look what I typd.
 Good boy, ha.
 Doggie scratching ad door.
 K doggie, Ill let u in now, b good.

 -

-*Born in rural western Kansas, **Andrew Johnston** discovered his Sinophilia while attending the University of Kansas.
-Subsequently, he has spent most of his adult life shuttling back and forth across the Pacific Ocean.
-He is currently based out of Hefei, Anhui province.
-He has published short fiction in* Nature: Futures, Electric Spec, Mythic *and the* Laughing at Shadows Anthology. *You can learn more about his projects at [findthefabulist.com](http://findthefabulist.com/).*